LightJason/Java-AgentSpeak/readme.md

 ### Rules

-* Rules are logical or arithmetic expression
+* Rules are _sequences of logical or arithmetic expression_
 * Rule expressions are run sequentially (default), but can be run in parallel
 * Arithmetic expression will be return true iif they can unified
 * Logic expression return their result